coredns/coredns/middleware/kubernetes/README.md

 kubernetes [zones...]
 ~~~

 * `zones` zones kubernetes should be authorative for.
+Overlapping zones are ignored.

 ~~~